Narnaul: Demographics

 As of 2001 India census, Narnaul had a population of 74,581.
 Males constitute 53% of the population and females 47%.
 Narnaul has an average literacy rate of 68%, higher than the national average of 59.5%: male literacy is 76%, and female literacy is 58%.
-Narnaul having more than 70% majority as Rao Sahab also called Yadavs.
+This region is dominated by Yadav and Saini community.
 In Narnaul, 14% of the population is under 6 years of age.

 Hindi, Haryanvi and Ahirwati are the languages majorly spoken in Narnaul.